JacobHartel/Crokv1/ReadMe.md

 You copy, then there will be a hotkey or simply hit a button in the icontray.

+I mostly want this to be an icon tray app, with a separate gui for changing hotkeys or prompt settings.

 Could possibly become an extension to allow for context menu options to create more features in the prompt.

 Likely just an alert popup with the returned string.